 Affordable Warmth Service

 Our Affordable Warmth service aims to alleviate fuel poverty by providing help to vulnerable households throughout the whole of Argyll, Bute and other surrounding islands.
-Activities include free home visits and provision of advice, support and mentoring to young people, families, older people and single parents.
+Activities include free home visits and provision of advice, support and mentoring to low income households including young people, families, older people and single parents.
 ALIenergy has a large team of diversely-located advisors who offer informal chats, presentations, and free training workshops to health and social care workers, carers, community groups and individuals/households.
 Our workshops are flexible and adapted to suit requirements, e.g. limited time availability.
 Our service also trains, supports and mentors “Energy Champion” volunteers who identify and refer clients to specialist affordable warmth advisors.
 The Affordable Warmth advisors are trained to tailor the advice and practical measures to meet individual client’s needs thereby providing a bespoke service, often in the client’s own home or environment.

 The Scottish Government’s agreed definition of Fuel Poverty is: